Looped Transformers for Length Generalization: Experiments

 \subsection{The stopping criterion and visualizations}

-In this section, we visualize the accuracy and the cross-entropy loss w.r.t. the decoded output in each iterative step across tasks in Figure~\ref{fig:stop3}, with the test length to be the maximum length in Figure~\ref{fig:acc}.
+In this section, we visualize the accuracy and the cross-entropy loss with respect to the decoded output in each iterative step across tasks in Figure~\ref{fig:stop3}.
 We also provide more visualizations from other test lengths in Appendix~\ref{app:morevis}.
+The vertical lines in Figure~\ref{fig:stop3} are chosen based on the full test set using Equation~\ref{eq: step} with $B=N_{\text{test}}$ given the specific length.
+We also include the full test results with $B=1$ and $B=N_{\text{test}}$ from all test lengths in Figure~\ref{fig:inference_3}, Appendix~\ref{app:morevis}.

 \paragraph{Convergence in Addition, Copy, Multiplication, and Unique Set.} We notice that for Addition, Copy, Multiplication, and Unique Set, the looped model somehow learns to converge for a certain number of steps after solving the task, even though we do not explicitly train the model to converge.
 The loss curves for these tasks are also smoother than those without convergence behaviors.